 The work ethic and integrity that Doug shares with the people of northeast Georgia led him to serve as the Governor’s Floor Leader in the state house, where he shepherded legislation to strengthen the HOPE scholarship program for future generations of Georgia students.

 As a U.S. Air Force Reserve chaplain, Doug has ministered to our country's military since 2002.
-He served a combat tour in Iraq in 2008 and was stationed at Balad Air Force Base.
+He completed a 2008-2009 deployment to Iraq while stationed at Balad Air Force Base.
 As a Lieutenant Colonel, Doug remains active in the Air Force Reserve.

 Doug has served as a U.S. Representative for Georgia's Ninth Congressional District since 2013.
 While Doug is a public servant, attorney, and practicing military chaplain, he remains foremost a husband to Lisa and father to daughter Jordan and sons Copelan and Cameron.
 Lisa is a lifelong educator in Georgia’s public schools, and together she and Doug are actively involved at Lakewood Baptist Church.